-RadLab is Studiolab's low-key workshop series for sharing totally rad projects, ideas, and experiences.
-Since its launch in 2020, we've hosted over thirty student presentations covering topics like fringe art movements, sneaker manufacturing, interactive fiction, creative coding, amateur astronomy, combat robots, and much much more.
+RadLab is a low-key workshop series for sharing totally rad projects, ideas, and experiences.
+We've hosted over forty student presentations covering topics like jewelry making, hermit crabs, sneaker manufacturing, and many more.

 No content available to show.